Your Voice, Our Fight: We Tell Your Story Because It Matters

 Work With Experienced Motor Vehicle Accident Lawyers

-Car accidents are an ever-present danger that we potentially face when driving or riding on streets or highways.
+When driving or riding on streets or highways, motor vehicle accidents are an ever-present danger.
 Every day, car crashes in Georgia, Alabama, South Carolina and elsewhere leave people injured.
 Many even lose their lives.
-The U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) has estimated that the economic price of these crashes every year stands at $871 billion.
-But the cost is significantly greater for those who suffer these injuries, from “minor” injuries that lead to lifelong pain to severe brain and spinal cord damage that can make your future look very different from your past.
+The U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) has estimated that the economic cost of these crashes every year stands at $871 billion.
+But the cost is significantly greater for those who suffer these injuries.
+From “minor” injuries that lead to lifelong pain to severe brain and spinal cord damage that can make your future look very different from your past.

 Types Of Motor Vehicle Accidents We Handle

 Motor vehicle accidents can happen to anyone at any time, and even when motorists drive responsibly and defensively, the risk of injury is still present.
-That is why our car accident attorneys provide aggressive, and compassionate legal services for individuals in South Carolina, Alabama and Georgia who have been injured in:
+That is why our motor vehicle accident attorneys provide aggressive and compassionate legal services for individuals in Georgia, Alabama and South Carolina who have been injured in:

-If you or a loved one has experienced a motor vehicle accident our skilled attorneys can help.
-Call Glenda Mitchell Law Firm at our Georgia office 678-721-0417, South Carolina office 864-326-3073 or our Alabama office at 334-604-7927 to schedule a free consultation today.
+If you or a loved one has experienced a motor vehicle accident, our skilled attorneys can help.
+We offer free initial consultations and case evaluations.

-After A Car Accident, You Deserve Answers To Your Questions.
+After A Motor Vehicle Accident, You Deserve Answers To Your Questions.
 We Have Them.

 At the moment of an accident, your primary concerns are likely your health and the condition of your vehicle.
 It is crucial during this time to concentrate on receiving the necessary medical care to facilitate your healing and recovery.

 Securing financial compensation is also vital to your recovery process.
+This is where a motor vehicle accident attorney can help you.
 Identifying who was at fault and obtaining the maximum possible compensation requires professional legal knowledge.
 At Glenda Mitchell Law Firm, our seasoned personal injury lawyers are ready to advocate vigorously for your right to fair compensation, ensuring you have the support needed to navigate this challenging time.

-Should I see a doctor after my car accident?
+Should I see a doctor after my motor vehicle accident?

 On the surface, this might seem like an obvious question.
 Often, those injured in car wrecks are taken to the hospital via ambulance or at least looked at by EMTs.
 However, with adrenaline running high in the aftermath of a wreck, victims may not fully realize how injured they actually are and decline an exam or a hospital trip.
 A visit as soon as possible with a doctor is always worthwhile, as the doctor may be able to detect injuries that could be hidden under the rush of adrenaline.

-There are some injuries that might not show up until days after the car accident, including internal bleeding, a torn ligament or a blood clot.
+There are some injuries that might not show up until days after the motor vehicle accident, including internal bleeding, a torn ligament or a blood clot.
 Concussions are common, and the symptoms may not be recognized right away.
 So, it is important to see a doctor to check for injuries.

 Seeking medical attention immediately is also important to obtain your compensation.
 If you are unaware of the full extent of your injuries, you may settle too soon and receive less than you truly deserve.